adamism/Automata/README.md

 ###### Automata

-An app written in Swift that implements the Rule 30 Cellular Automata
+An app written in Swift that implements Cellular Automaton Rule 30

 ###### Requirements

-1. Provide a visual representation of the output
+* Provide a visual representation of the output
-2. Demonstrate your ability to write unit tests
+* Demonstrate your ability to write unit tests
-3. Show off your creativity
+* Show off your creativity
-4. Be architected with an eye toward easy iteration
+* Be architected with an eye toward easy iteration
-5. Exhibit a thoughtful and consistent code style
+* Exhibit a thoughtful and consistent code style
-6. Include a README with a brief discussion of the implementation
+* Include a README with a brief discussion of the implementation

+###### Architectural Concepts
+*
+*
+*
+*
+*

 ###### Installation
-Pods
+CocoaPods

 ###### Roadmap